Trusted-AI/AIF360/docs/source/modules/sklearn.rst

 This is the class and function reference for the `scikit-learn`-compatible version of the AIF360 API.
-It is functionally equivalent to the normal API but it uses scikit-learn paradigms (where possible) and Pandas `DataFrames` for datasets.
+It is functionally equivalent to the normal API but it uses scikit-learn paradigms (where possible) and :class:`pandas.DataFrame` for datasets.
 Not all functionality from AIF360 is supported yet.
 See `Getting Started <https://github.com/IBM/AIF360/aif360/sklearn/examples/Getting%20Started.ipynb>`_ for a demo of the capabilities.